adsp-hyperfake/HyperFaaS/README.md

 - [**Deep Neural Network**](./hyperFakeModel/neural-network/README.md)
 - [**Random Forest**](./hyperFakeModel/random-forest/README.md)

-Each README contains information how to train models on generated data and use them in fake worker.
+Each README contains information on how to train models on generated data and use them in the fake worker.

+There is also a [folder](./hyperFakeModel/examples/) with other algorithm examples.
+They are deprecated but can be used as inspiration for the development of other algorithms.

 ## Training Data Format